See the Series Introduction for Just Tao It, Part IHERE

 cast dim illumination.

-The Persecutor attacks, blames, humiliates, and controls.
+The Persecutor blames, humiliates, controls.

-Reading it again now, I realize how deeply this connects to Confidence AND Humility.
+What struck me revisiting that work is how deeply this connects to Confidence AND Humility.

 We need something more developed than all three.